 One of the barriers that people with hearing loss constantly face is that they avoid going to social situations where listening becomes too difficult - so difficult that they are no longer willing to invest effort in following conversations.
-Eventually, they give up and thus withdraw from these situations, which they could have otherwise enjoyed.
+Eventually, they give up and thus withdraw from these situations.
 As previously mentioned, normal hearing is the toughest benchmark available, and these two studies together show that OpenSound Navigator breaks the barrier in listening scenarios and empowers users to participate in the same social situations as their normal-hearing peers.
-In other words, OpenSound Navigator is closing a gap to normal hearing, both in terms of speech of understand, and in terms of listening effort.
+In other words, OpenSound Navigator is closing another gap to normal hearing, both in terms of speech understanding, and in terms of listening effort.
 This is important because it is possible for people with hearing loss using Opn hearing aids to have active communication in difficult listening situations.
 Therefore, clinicians can encourage people using Opn hearing aids to explore listening and social situations they may have avoided or given up on in the past.